Devin Smeltzer: Personal life

 At the age of nine, Smeltzer was diagnosed with pelvic rhabdomyosarcoma, a form of cancer.
 A tumor had grown against his bladder that was connected to his prostate.
 He was treated with surgery and chemotherapy at St. Christopher's Hospital for Children in Philadelphia.
 The cancer went into full remission in 2012.

+In 2006 while battling cancer, Smeltzer was invited to Citizens Bank Park to meet Phillies players Chase Utley and Cole Hamels.
+In 2018, Utley was on the Dodgers and Smeltzer, was a member of the Dodgers organization.
+During spring training, Dodgers manager Dave Roberts told the story to the Dodgers clubhouse and reintroduced the two.
+After hearing the story, Smeltzer's teammates gave him a round of applause.